-Antibiotic dosing was done as per the treating clinician and therapy could be administered by either intravenous intermittent or continuous infusion.
-Each patient had 2 blood samples taken for each $\beta$ -lactam antibiotic he or she was receiving.
-Blood sample A was a mid-dose blood sample at 50% of the way through a dosing interval and blood sample B was a predose level at the end of a dosing interval.
+Antibiotic dosing was as per the treating clinician and therapy could be administered by either intravenous intermittent or continuous infusion.
+Each patient had two blood samples taken for each beta-lactam antibiotic they were receiving.
+Blood sample A was a mid-dose blood sample at 50% of the way through a dosing interval and blood sample B was a pre-dose level at the end of a dosing interval.
 The observed concentrations were then interpreted in relation to the known or presumed MIC of the pathogen.
-For example, the 100% $f{T{>4\times MIC}}$ would be attained if the blood sample B concentration exceeded the MIC by at least a factor of 4.
+For example, the $\frac{100\% f \, T{>4xMIC}}{100\% f \, T{>4xMIC}}$ would be attained if the blood sample B concentration exceeded the MIC by at least a factor of four.

-Data Collection
+Data collection

-Data collection was performed by trained staff at each participating center and entered onto a case report form.
-Various demographic and clinical data were collected including age, sex, height, weight, presence of renal replacement therapy, and measures of organ function and levels of patient sickness severity as described by the APACHE II (Acute Physiology and Chronic Health Evaluation II) score [15] on admission and SOFA (Sequential Organ Failure Assessment) score on day of sampling [16].
-Mortality at 30 days was also collected.
+Data collection was performed by trained staff at each participating centre and entered onto a case report form (CRF).
+Various demographic and clinical data were collected including age, gender, height, weight, presence of renal replacement therapy (RRT) and measures of organ function and levels of patient sickness severity as described by the APACHE II (Acute Physiology and Chronic Health Evaluation) Score [15] on admission, SOFA (Sepsis Organ Failure Assessment) Score on day of sampling [16].
+Mortality at 30-days was also collected.
 Clinical outcome of therapy was assessed using the definitions in Table 1.
-Combination therapy was defined as the concomitant use of $\geq 2$ antibiotics of different mechanistic classes at the time of pharmacokinetic sampling.
+Combination therapy was defined as the concomitant use of two or more antibiotics of different mechanistic classes at the time of pharmacokinetic sampling.

-Antibiotic dosing data including the dose, infusion duration, frequency of administration, the time of dosing and sampling, and the day of antibiotic therapy were collected.
-All data were collated by the coordinating center (Burns Trauma and Critical Care Research Centre, University of Queensland, Australia).
+Antibiotic dosing data including the dose, infusion duration, frequency of administration, the time of dosing and sampling and the day of antibiotic therapy were collected.
+All data were collected by the coordinating centre (Burns Trauma and Critical Care Research Centre, The University of Queensland, Australia).

-Maintenance of Sample Integrity
+Maintenance of sample integrity

 Blood samples were processed and stored per protocol to maintain integrity.
-A commercial courier company transported the clinical samples on dry ice to the coordinating center.
+A commercial courier company transported the clinical samples on dry ice to the coordinating centre.